nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func List(owner []byte) [][]byte
 ```

-List method returns list of all container IDs owned by specified owner\.
+List method returns a list of all container IDs owned by the specified owner\.

 ##### ListContainerSizes